ZonicApp/zonic-quests-1-reward-raffle/README.md

 ## Steps

-The steps to pick winners will be done with the following steps:
+The process for selecting winners will be as follows:

 1) Deployment of a smart contract, `ZonicQuests1RaffleV2`, onto a blockchain.